bitwarden/passwordless-docs/src/guide/get-started.md

 This guide will skip over some conceptual basics in order to get you started as quickly as possible.
 Check out [Concepts](concepts) for in-depth discussion of the ideas used by Passwordless.dev.
 :::

-In this guide we'll provide JavaScript examples, however you can check out sample code, guidelines, and tips for other toolkits in [Backend Language Examples](backend) and [Frontend Framework Exmaples](frontend).
+In this guide we'll provide JavaScript examples, however you can check out sample code, guidelines, and tips for other toolkits in [Backend Language Examples](backend) and [Frontend Framework Examples](frontend).

 ## Sign up